Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Finer-grained Error Analysis

 \subsection{Distribution Shift of Error Types}

-Next, we explore how the number of errors in specific groups of models from \textsc{Sota}, \textsc{Xformer}, and \textsc{Old} has changed with the progress in the field.
-For this analysis, we leverage the fine-grained human annotations as well as diverse model types provided by FRANK, XSumFaith, Goyal'21, and CLIFF.
-Specifically, for each of those datasets, we calculate the ratio of error types from factually inconsistent summaries generated by each model.
-We then study any distribution shift of error types in \annotatedcnn and \annotatedxsum under \textsc{Sota}, \textsc{Xformer}, and \textsc{Old}.
+Next, we explore how the number of errors in specific groups of models from \textsc{FtSota}, \textsc{EXformer}, and \textsc{Old} has changed with the progress in the field.
+Specifically, for each of the FRANK, XSumFaith, Goyal'21, and CLIFF datasets, we calculate the ratio of error types from factually inconsistent summaries generated by each model.
+We then study any distribution shift of error types in \annotatedcnn and \annotatedxsum under \textsc{FtSota}, \textsc{EXformer}, and \textsc{Old}.

-\paragraph{Summaries generated by the same models consist of different error distributions over different datasets.} As shown in \annotatedxsum (Figure~\ref{fig:individualDistShift}), BART summaries are annotated by both Goyal'21 and CLIFF.
+\paragraph{Summaries generated by the same models consist of different error distributions over different annotated datasets.} As shown in \annotatedxsum (Figure~\ref{fig:individualDistShift}), BART summaries are annotated by both Goyal'21 and CLIFF.
 However, it is interesting that BART summaries were annotated as making more intrinsic-noun phrase and intrinsic-predicate errors in Goyal'21 but more extrinsic-noun phrase errors in CLIFF.
-Similar observations can be found in \annotatedcnn where BART summaries have a higher proportion of extrinsic-predicate error in FRANK and more intrinsic-noun phrase error in CLIFF.
+Similar observations can be found in \annotatedcnn, where BART summaries have a higher proportion of extrinsic-predicate error in FRANK and more intrinsic-noun phrase error in CLIFF.

 In addition, although XSumFaith and FRANK annotate the same set of model generated summaries in \annotatedxsum, the distribution of error types looks dramatically different.
 The main discrepancy lies in the proportion of extrinsic-noun phrase and intrinsic-predicate errors.
 There are two possible reasons for such discrepancy.
-First, FRANK does not have ``entire sent.'' errors as it only has sentence-level annotations.
+First, FRANK does not have ``entire sent.'' errors based on our conversation of its annotation schema to the unified taxonomy (Section~\ref{sec:error-mapping}).
 Second, and more important, it is not easy to map error types from FRANK directly to our unified error types in spite of our validation.
 For example, the ``out of article error'' in FRANK is defined as an error where some statements in the summary do not show up in the source text.
 We found this error can be mapped to either an extrinsic-noun phrase error or extrinsic-predicate error.
-These observations indicate that \textbf{previous work has disagreed about where the individual error class boundaries are, even when aligned with our taxonomy}.
+These observations indicate that \textbf{previous work disagrees about where the individual error class boundaries are, even when aligned with our taxonomy}.